-(Bolting down and grounding are required only in mobile homes).
+(Bolting down and grounding are required only in mobile homes)

-Caution: Wear gloves during installation in case of sharp edges on the stove.
+CAUTION: Wear gloves during installation in case of sharp edges on the stove.

-- 1. Remove the heater from the carton, if packaged, upon receipt and check for any damaged or missing parts. - Carefully put the stove on pedestal with the open end of the pedestal facing the rear.
+- 1. Remove the heater from the carton, if packaged, upon receipt and check for any damaged or missing parts. - 2.
+Carefully put the stove on pedestal with the open end of the pedestal facing the rear.
 DO NOT LEAVE THE STOVE UNATTENDED UNTIL IT IS BOLTED SECURELY TO THE PEDESTAL. - 3.
 Line up the holes in the brackets on the pedestal with the threaded holes in the bottom of the stove.
 Use the two 1/2" long bolts and 3/8" standard washers to bolt the stove to the pedestal.
 Be sure to see that the stove is mounted squarely on the pedestal before tightening the two bolts securely. - 4.
-When installing a pedestal on this stove you MUST plug the four leg mounting bolt holes, on the bottom of the stove in the four front corners, with the bolts that were used to mount the shipping legs.
-The two rear bolts should not be installed more the two full rotations to prevent lifting the bricks off the bottom of the stove.
-FAILURE TO INSTALL THESE FOUR BOLTS PROPERLY WILL RESULT IN REDUCED CONTROL OF THE STOVE'S COMBUSTION SYSTEM! - 5.
-If required, install the Outside Air Kit (71112) as per the following instructions.
-To locate the hole in the hearth for outside air mark and cut a 4" hole in the hearth.
-The hole's center should be 3" directly forward from the center of the flue outlet or locate as per the instructions below.
+When installing a pedestal on this stove you MUST plug the four leg mounting bolt holes, located on the bottom of the stove in the four corners, with the bolts that were used to mount the shipping legs.
+The two rear bolts should not be installed more than two full rotations to prevent lifting the bricks off the bottom of the stove.
+FAILURE TO INSTALL THESE FOUR BOLTS PROPERLY WILL RESULT IN REDUCED CONTROL OF THE STOVE'S COMBUSTION SYSTEM!

-- Position the stove on your floor protection in the exact location where it is to be located, making sure all minimum clearances are met.
+- 5. If required, install the Outside Air Kit (P/N 71112) as per the following instructions.
+To locate the hole in the hearth for outside air mark and cut a 4" (102 mm) hole in the hearth.
+The hole's center should be 3" (76 mm) directly forward from the center of the flue outlet or locate as per the following instructions. - 6.
+Position the stove on your floor protection in the exact location where it is to be located, making sure all minimum clearances are met.
 Mark the floor protection where the pedestal will be located, then remove the stove. - 7.
-Make four 1-1/2" cuts in one end of the corrugated tube and fold the flaps back.
-Cut a 4" hole through the floor protection and the floor, and insert the corrugated tube into the hole.
-Cover it with the supplied screen and fasten it to the floor protector. - 8.
-Locate the 11-1/2"x 14" metal plate and paint to match the stove if necessary.
-Position this piece so that the 14" dimension evenly overlaps the lips on the back of the pedestal (see drawing above).
-Attach this plate to the back of the pedestal with the self-tapping screws supplied. - If the stove is to be fastened to the floor, attach the stove with the supplied lag bolts, through the pedestal base on opposite sides, attaching them into the floor beneath the floor protection.
+Make four 1-1/2" (38 mm) cuts in one end of the corrugated tube and fold the flaps back.
+Cut a 4" (102 mm) hole through the floor protection and the floor and insert the corrugated tube into the hole.
+Cover it with the supplied screen and fasten it to the floor protector. - Locate the 11-1/2" x 14" (292 mm x 356 mm) metal plate and paint to match the stove if necessary.
+Position this piece so that the 14" (356 mm) dimension evenly overlaps the lips on the back of the pedestal (see drawing below).
+Attach this plate to the back of the pedestal with the selftapping screws supplied. - 9.
+If the stove is to be fastened to the floor, attach the stove with the supplied lag bolts, through the pedestal base on opposite sides, attaching them into the floor beneath the floor protection.
 Seal any irregularities with silicone sealer. - 10.
 If installed in a mobile home, the heater shall be grounded to the chassis with a #8 AGW copper wire or equivalent. - 11.
-Install bricks as per instructions on page 11.
+Install bricks as per instructions on Page 11.
 It is highly recommended that the baffle be assembled before the chimney is installed so that the ceramic fiber blankets can be adjusted into place from the flue outlet. - 12.
 Install chimney as per manufacturer's instructions.